- 1 The Messenger became “The Word”

 When describing the Spirit of Christ, only feminine modifiers were always used, except when describing the Spirit of Christ as the Angel of God.

 However, in verses that describe “the person” of God, only masculine verbs and pronouns were used.
 And God Himself is only called “the Spirit of YHVH.”
-These may be the only examples:
+These are the only examples:

 Who has directed the Spirit of YHVH, to counsel-HIM, inform-HIM?